 Chief Executive Officer

 Joe Woolley has been CEO of the Nashville LGBT Chamber since August 2018.
-Since taking the helm, Joe has been relentless in the pursuit of excellence for the Nashville LGBT Chamber leveraging the Chamber members, community partners, Membership Manager Lauren Bland and board of directors.
+Since taking the helm, Joe has been relentless in the pursuit of excellence for the Nashville LGBT Chamber leveraging the Chamber members, community partners, staff, and board of directors.

-Under Joe's leadership, the Chamber membership has grown 44% to 500+ members.
-The Chamber garnered national recognition for their advocacy of our members at a local and state level and finalized LGBT Business Entreprise recognition by Metro Nashville.
+Under Joe’s leadership, the Chamber membership has grown 44% to 500+ members.
+The Chamber garnered national recognition for their advocacy of our members at a local and state level, and finalized LGBT Business Enterprise recognition by Metro Nashville.
 Additionally, the Chamber received two years of metro appropriations to lessen the disparity of LGBT-owned businesses gaining contracts, and ensuring member representation during the NFL Draft and other major events taking place in the city.
 At the state level, advocacy against anti-LGBT legislation is a priority and passion for Joe.
-Under Joe's leadership, in 2015 the Chamber helped form Tennessee Thrives, a statewide business coalition that vocally spoke out against the discriminatory legislation filed and pushed to keep Tennessee "open and equal".
+Under Joe’s leadership, in 2015 the Chamber helped form Tennessee Thrives, a statewide business coalition against discriminatory legislation.
+In 2019 the Chamber organized and lead another large business coalition that vocally spoke out against the discriminatory legislation filed and pushed to keep Tennessee “open and equal.”
 Joe pushes that this is key to continued business growth as discriminatory laws make it hard for businesses to attract and retain talent.

 Pronouns: she, her, hers